-The goal of this work is to gain an introduction to thermography (terminal imaging) of plants.
+The goal of this work is to introduce thermography (terminal imaging) of plants.

 Setup

-A FLIR E5 thermal camera was used to image 18 soybean plants in a greenhouse.
-The plants were then moved the plants were moved to an air conditioned head-house (~72F) and imaged three more times, ten minutes apart.
+A FLIR E5 thermal camera is used to image 18 soybean plants in a greenhouse.
+The plants are then moved to an air-conditioned headhouse (~72F) and imaged three more times to monitor cooling.
+All timepoints are about ten minutes apart.

 Analysis assumptions

-1) There are 18 plants with the first nine (treatment 1) differing from second nine (treatment 2) by presence or absence of overhead lighting.
-2) The 18 plants were measured in the same order during each of four imaging periods.
+1) 18 plants split between two treatments: Treatment 1 = sunlight and artificial lights, and Treatment 2 = sunlight without artificial lights.
+2) Plants are measured in the same order during each of four timepoints.

 Expectation

-The plants will appear warmest while in the greenhouse and cool down while in the head-house.
-There may a difference the two treatments, but not likely given the treatments are similar.
-Little difference is expected between the plants within a treatment during each imaging time.
-The rate of cooling down in the head-house may suggest the maximum time the plants might be in the head-house before a difference in groups is no longer measurable.
+The plants will be warmest in the greenhouse and cool in the headhouse.
+All plants receive similar amounts of water and little difference is expected between the treatments.
+No difference is expected between the plants within a treatment during an imaging period.
+The measured rate of cooling in the headhouse will provide future protocol recommendations.

 Background

 The FLIR E5 camera is a handheld thermography camera for inspections of machine and buildings.
-The camera contains both a digital RGB camera and a thermal camera and creates superimposed images.
+The camera creates superimposed color and thermal images.
 The resolution of the thermal camera is 120x90 with an accuracy of “±2°C (±3.6°F) or ±2% of reading, for ambient temperature 10°C to 35°C (+50°F to 95°F) and object temperature above +0°C (+32°F).”
-Instead of a characteristic of the sensor, the accuracy appears to be intentionally degraded by the manufacturer.
+The accuracy appears to be intentionally degraded by the manufacturer instead of a sensor limitation.

 Procedure

 Each image from the camera contains a color image, a thermal image, and metadata.
-For each image, the terminal image was separated and used to create a mask.
-The thermal image was then converted to a 120x90 matrix of temperature readings and the mask used to isolate the plant temperature readings.
-Clearly defined leaves were included in the mask while stems and small or distant leaves were generally not.
-After masking, there are of roughly 1000 temperature measurements for each plant.
+For each image, the terminal image is separated to create a mask.
+(The color image is poorly registered with the thermal image and could not be used for segmentation.)
+Clearly defined leaves are included in the mask while stems and small or distant leaves are generally not.
+The mask is eroded to remove edge pixels that likely have mixed measurements of plant and soil.
+The thermal image is converted to a matrix of temperature readings and the mask used to isolate the roughly 1,000 temperature measurements for each plant.

 Analysis

-The time points are called A, B, C, and D, and the suffixes 1 and 2 designate the two treatments.
-The left graph shows each group and treatment, while the right graph combines the treatments and shows only the groups.
-In both graphs, the median temperatures are plotted.
-Comparing treatments, the median temperature of the second treatment plants is higher and more slowly cools in the head house then the first treatment.
-While groups B-D (measured in the head-house) show a cooling trend, group A (measured in the greenhouse) are not the highest temperatures.
+The plants were first measured in the greenhouse then moved to the headhouse where their cooling was monitored.
+The time points are called A-D (A=greenhouse; B-D=headhouse) and treatments are called 1-2 (1=natural plus artificial lights; 2=natural light only.)
+The bar graphs show the median of the group’s median plant surface temperature.
+Plants originally under artificial lights where hotter, including after moving to the headhouse where they remained hotter.